DatTrickster/Prog6221_POE/README.md

 ## Contribution

-BCAD student Ziyaad Mahomed developed this PROG6221 POE Part One Recipe Application, additional code attribution and referencing from other developers, websites, and online sources have been included in the project.
+BCAD student Ziyaad Mahomed developed this PROG6221 POE Part One Recipe Application.
+Additional code attribution and referencing from other developers, websites, and online sources have been included in the project.

 ## License

-The PROG6221 POE Part One Recipe Application is released under the MIT license.
+The PROG6221 POE Part 3 Recipe Application is released under the MIT license.

 ## References